microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     XOR = "xor"
 }

+// Warning: (ae-missing-release-tag) "BundleSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface BundleSchema {
+    // (undocumented)
+    $schema: string;
+    accepts: RelationshipConstraint[];
+    // Warning: (ae-forgotten-export) The symbol "Profile" needs to be exported by the entry point index.d.ts profile?: Profile;
+}

 // Warning: (ae-missing-release-tag) "Category" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)